Culture of Denmark: Folklore

 Numerous Danish folktales contain a range of mythical figures such as trolls, elves, goblins and wights as well as figures from Nordic mythology like giants and lygtemænd (hobby lanterns).
 The nisse is a particularly well known legendary figure in Danish folklore, apparently dating back to pre-Christian times when it was believed there were household gods.
 Traditionally each farm had its own nisse living on the loft or in a stable.
 Dressed in grey with a pointed red cap, he was no taller than a 10-year-old boy.
 The nisse would be helpful if treated well, for instance by offering him a bowl of porridge with a clump of butter at night, but, failing good treatment, he could become quite troublesome and mean.

+Today, nisser are associated with Christmas, with some of them being portrayed as Santa Claus's helpers on Greendland.
+Whilst the superstition regarding the nisse has faded, it is still traditional for households with children to pretend that a nisse lives in the attic, or elsewhere in the house, and to offer it porridge in December.
+The parents will then, for the duration of the month, play mischievous, but harmless, jokes on the children.
+The nisse also provides daily gifts, that are laid in a sock, which is hung op on a wall at the start of the month.

 Cuisine

 Perhaps the most typically Danish contribution to the meals of the day is the traditional lunch or smørrebrød consisting of open sandwiches, usually on thinly sliced rugbrød.
 The meal usually begins with seafood such as marinated herring, smoked eel, crab, or breaded plaice filets with remoulade and moves on with slices of roast pork or beef, frikadeller (meatballs), hams and liver pâté.
 The sandwiches are richly garnished with onion rings, radish slices, cucumbers, tomato slices, parsley, remoulade or mayonnaise.
 The meal is mostly accompanied by beer, on occasion also by shots of ice-cold snaps or akvavit.

 In the evening, hot meals are usually served.
 Traditional dishes include fried fish, roast pork with red cabbage, pot-roasted chicken, pot-roast and slow cooked beef, meat balls, or pork chops.
 Game is sometimes served in the autumn.
 Steaks are now increasingly popular, but is a modern addition.

 A popular traditional Danish dessert, especially around Christmas, consists of æbleskiver, rather like small pancake doughnuts which are fried in butter in a special pan and are served hot with jam and sugar.
 Traditionally, they were made with small pieces of apple in the middle which is why they are called æbleskiver, literally "apple slices".